ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.dysonairpurifier/README.md

 ## Changelog

+### V2.3.0 (2021-12-02) (Fairytale of doom)
+* (grizzelbee) New: Added some GUI elements for air quality in folder icons
+* (grizzelbee) New: Added support for HEPA PTFE filters
+* (grizzelbee) New: Added support for Combined PTFE filters
+* (grizzelbee) Chg: Fanspeed is now a number (not string anymore) to work properly with IoT-Adapter.
+Please delete this data point and let get recreated.

 ### V2.2.0 (2021-11-07) (Welcome to my wasteland)
 * (grizzelbee) New: [#154](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/154) Added support for dyson Humidify+Cool PH03/358E.

 ### V2.1.4 (2021-10-20) (Running to the edge)
 * (grizzelbee) New: [#152](https://github.com/Grizzelbee/ioBroker.dysonairpurifier/issues/152) Added token-indicator to config page in admin to show whether a token has already been received and saved or not.